San Francisco System: Multilateralism

-However, over the years, Asia-Pacific nations began to recognize the value of multilateralism and began forming indigenous multilateral security mechanisms, which the United States is not a member of, such as the ARF (1994), ASEAN, APEC, but these are considered to be venues for discussion of security issues without developing concrete plans for execution.
-The 1997 Asian financial crisis caused some regional states to realize the importance of an ‘exit/entry option’ for regional economic stability aside from the United States.
+However, over the years, Asia-Pacific nations began to recognize the value of multilateralism and began forming indigenous multilateral economic connections, which the United States is not a member of, such as the ARF (1994) and ASEAN.
+The 1997 Asian financial crisis caused some regional states to realize the importance of an 'exit/entry option' for regional economic stability aside from the United States.
 This has been characterized as a challenge to the hub-and-spokes system led by the United States, as the nations in the region increased their interactions with China, making the bilateral alliances as a hedging option.
 According to a 2020 study, the United States wanted a multilateral alliance in the Asia-Pacific region rather than the hub-and-spokes architecture.

 Rationale

 The hub-and-spokes system is a highly asymmetric alliance by nature in both security and economic dimensions, offering military protection and economic access through trade rather than aid.
 The system can best be explained through the lens of the security-autonomy tradeoff model.
 The model accounts for asymmetrical alliance ties involving states of different power status than for symmetric alliance bonds.
 An asymmetric alliance is a contract in which the major power takes on the responsibility for a minor country's security by pledging to support it in the contingency of military conflict.
 In return, the major power gains autonomy or influence over the minor power's foreign policy decision-making process.

-The rationale for the spokes to entering this system can be explained as minor powers may seeking alliances in order to increase security from military aggression.
-While major powers may be interested in alliances with minor powers, not to defend its own territory, but to extend their sphere of military and foreign influence.
+The rationale for entering this system, for minor powers, is the interest in alliances to increase security from military aggression.
+The major power may be interested in alliances with the minor powers not to defend its own territory, but to extend its sphere of military and foreign influence.

+However, as the Asia-Pacific region has grown in its own wealth and power, countries that had been under the asymmetric protection of the United States have increasingly faced calls to contribute more to their own defense.
+Talks between the US and South Korea and Japan are ongoing, but both countries have pledged to at least marginally increase their funding for US troop deployments within their borders.